R2Northstar/ModdingDocs/docs/source/native/tablesandarrays.rst

     global string GlobalString = "This is a global message"

 Now you are able to use ``GlobalInt``, ``GlobalArray``, ``GlobalFunction`` and ``GlobalString`` in all your files.
+When using this make sure you do not accidentally make a new variable with the same name and type as a global variable as this will likely brake your code